joaks1/PyMsBayes/doc/source/tutorials/background.rst

 We can think of this as a particular *divergence model* where all three pairs of populations share the same divergence-time parameter.
 If we give the divergence-time parameter the index "1", we can use the notation :math:`\divModel{1} = 111` to show that this divergence model assigns population pairs 1, 2, and 3 to divergence-time parameter 1.
-However, this is only one possible divergence model, and is the most constrained.
+However, this is only one possible divergence model, and happens to be the most constrained.
 With three population pairs, there are 4 other possible models of divergence (5 total possible models).